aefarrell/aefarrell.github.io/_posts/2022-04-08-turbulent_jet_notes.md

 $$ Re = { \rho_j v_0 d_0 \over \mu_j } $$

-We are also considering the case where the densities of the two fluids are similar, wherey by "similar" we mean
+We are also considering the case where the densities of the two fluids are similar, where we take "similar" to mean
 $$ \frac{1}{4} \le { \rho_{a} \over \rho_{j} } \le 4 $$

 Where subscript *a* indicates the ambient fluid and *j* the jet.
 For much the experimental data the jet and ambient fluid are the same fluid, e.g. a jet of air into air or water into water.

-Circular turbulent jets expand by entraining ambient fluid, tracing out a cone defined by a jet angle $\alpha \approx 15-25^\circ$.
+Turbulent jets expand by entraining ambient fluid, tracing out a cone defined by a jet angle $\alpha \approx 15-25^\circ$.
 The mixing layer penetrates into the jet forming the potential core, inside is pure jet material and outside is mixed.
 After approximately 6 diameters the region is fully developed.

 ![image.png](/images/turbulent_jet_notes_files/att1.png)

-Empirical approximations of the velocity profiles are often given with respect to this jet angle or, equivalently, the slope of the line (i.e. $\tan \frac{\alpha}{2}$).
-A related way of parametrizing the jet is in terms of a width parameter *b*.
+Empirical approximations of the velocity profile are often given with respect to this jet angle or, equivalently, the slope of the line (i.e. $\tan \frac{\alpha}{2}$).
+A related way of parameterizing the jet is in terms of a width parameter *b*.
 Typically this is the width of the velocity profile at half-height $b_{1/2}$ (though not always).
-With a constant jet angle and a self-similar velocity profile the width of the velocity profile is directly proportional to the downstream distance $ b_{1/2} = \tan \left( \frac{\alpha_{1/2} }{2} \right) z = c z$.
+With a constant jet angle and a self-similar velocity profile the width is directly proportional to the downstream distance $ b_{1/2} = \tan \left( \frac{\alpha_{1/2} }{2} \right) z = c z$.

 Where the value of *c* is can be found in the literature